royalapplications/docs/src/r2022/royalserver/advanced/backup.md

 ### 3. Configuration Database

-A number of configurations are stored in a small database that can be found here: `%ProgramData%\RoyalServer\royalserverV4.db`.
+Royal Servr uses a small database for more volatile configurations that can be found here: `%ProgramData%\RoyalServer\royalserverV4.db`.
 The following information is stored in this database:
-- All Access Control entires configured for securing Documents (ACLs)
+- All Access Control entires configured for securing Documents in the Document Store component (ACLs)
 - All user configurations for Multi-Factor Authentication

 ### 4. Licence Information